 Cons: Can be more expensive if you have only 1 or 2 people in your group.
 The cab cannot accommodate more than 4 passengers or 6 passengers if the taxi has a special license.

 Shared minibus transfer will ensure that you are taken door-to-door for your hotel on Las Ramblas.
 You can arrange this in advance of your trip by booking online.
 You have plenty of luggage space and you can travel in larger groups.
 You will have someone waiting for your party at the airport.
-This means of transportation is probably the least stressful of all since you arrange it in advance and somewhere is at the airport to assist you.
+This means of transportation is probably the least stressful of all since you arrange it in advance and someone is waiting at the airport to assist you.

 Cons: It is more expensive to arrange this form of transport.

 I hope this gives you a good picture as to what are some of the best options for arranging your airport transportation to Las Ramblas.
 Make sure to visit all the links above which give much more detail on each form of transport.